 QUESTIONS & ANSWERS

 There are thousands of rehabilitators in the United States.
 We all have the same basic goal - to assist wildlife.
 However, our philosophies and methods may differ.
 It is important to understand that we speak only on behalf of Kindred Spirits.
-We do not propose to speak for any other rehabilitator or wildlife organization.
+We do not speak for any other rehabilitator or wildlife organization.

 ONCE AN ANIMAL IS TURNED OVER TO YOUR FACILITY, WHAT HAPPENS?